dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Description:**
 This command must be run from an application root directory.
-It deploys the application to DBOS Cloud and emits the URL at which the application is hosted, which is `https://cloud.dbos.dev/apps/<username>/<application-name>`.
+It executes the [migration commands declared in dbos-config.yaml](./configuration#database), deploys the application to DBOS Cloud (or updates its code if already deployed), and emits the URL at which the application is hosted, which is `https://<username>-<app-name>.cloud.dbos.dev/`.

+---

+### `npx dbos-cloud app rollback`

+**Description:**
+This command must be run from an application root directory.
+It executes the [rollback commands declared in dbos-config.yaml](./configuration#database), updates the deployed application's code, and emits the URL at which the application is hosted, which is `https://<username>-<app-name>.cloud.dbos.dev/`.

 ---